interactions-py/interactions.py/README.md

 # About
 ## What is discord-interactions?
-discord-interactions is, in the simplest terms, a library extension that builds off of the currently existing discord.py API wrapper.
-While we do use our own basic class code for our own library, a large majority of this library uses discord.py base events in order to make contextualization of interactions relatively easy for us.
+discord-interactions is, in the simplest terms, a 3rd party library that allows the integration of Discord interactions of all types to be implemented alongside your discord.py code or separate.

 ### When did this begin?
 In mid-December of 2020, Discord released the very first type of components, **slash commands.** These were